What Should New Leftists Do?

 * Spiky – fucking shit up to enact change and directly and sometime ethically using “violence” to property – not to people.

-#XR talks spiky by blocking bridges and occupying spaces, but they do it for a #fluffy agender of asking for change.
+It’s interesting to take a few moments to look at this more. #XR talks spiky by blocking bridges and occupying spaces, but they do it for a #fluffy agender of asking for change.
 As we are seeing now with their co-opting into “normal” this has limits on outcomes.

-The #animalrights crew were #spiky doing damage to property and some were not above doing damage to people.
-These guys were pretty intolerant but got stuff done and seceded in many of their objectives though at heavy personal costs.
+The #animalrights crew were #spiky doing damage to property, and some were not above doing damage to people.
+These guys were pretty intolerant but got stuff done and seceded in many of their objectives, though at heavy personal costs.

 Q. I remember when people were spiking trees to break chainsaws.
 Do you think the name came from that?

-A. yes the same movement.
+A. yes, the same movement.
 Spiky in both ways damage to the chainsaws and with possibility of hurting the users of the chainsaws this is meditated by clearly MARKING the area as spiked so sorted “diversity of strategy” #spiky in hand with #fluffy it works.

 The problem is often from the dogmatic #fluffy crew collaborating with the police to stop this direct action.
 Due to the possibility of hurting the people with the chainsaws, this blocking effective action.
 Not respecting the diversity of strategy.